AlexShayko/HW_Python/README.md

 # HW_Python
-These are all my homeworks from the Intro to Python Course
+These are all my homeworks and labs from the Intro to Python Course